 Password protecting a file being added to a zip file.

-Much like Microsoft Office, early versions of the zip format encryption was less than secure.
-Using a current zip utility to password protect a zip file will be appropriately secure.
+Much like Microsoft Office, early versions of the zip format encryption were less than secure.
+Using a current zip utility to password-protect a zip file will be.

 The only “catch” is that while the data in a zip file will be encrypted, the filenames will still be visible.
 If that’s an issue, then encrypting the zip file a second time will hide that as well.